Qantas mistakenly sells hundreds of first-class tickets at heavily reduced prices

 In this case, Qantas said they would give customers the option to still fly in a higher class, but just not at the first-class level they were hoping for.

 "As a gesture of goodwill, we’re rebooking customers in business-class at no additional cost.
-Customers also have the option of a full refund," Qantas said in a statement to reporters.
+Customers also have the option of a full refund," Qantas said in a statement.

 The passengers who will now be flying business-class instead of the first-class tickets they thought they bagged would still be paying 65 per cent less than usual for their ticket, the airline said.